isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Ghana/Application Process.md

 </tr>
 </tbody>
 </table>
-<p></p>
 <p>Singapore and Ghana may request for the submission of other relevant documents
 not listed above.</p>
-<p></p>
-<p>The LOS will have a validity period of minimally 1 year.&nbsp; After the
-first year from the date of issuance, Singapore reserves the right to withdraw the LOS and will notify the project applicant of the withdrawal if so.</p>
 </div>
 </details>
 </div>